Leadership Hiring Techniques to Build a Stronger Management Team

 1. Assess your needs

-Growth can also be a strong indicator for leadership hiring needs, like if you’ve surpassed a new revenue benchmark but are still relying on the financial expertise of a single accounting manager.
+Growth can also be a strong indicator for hiring needs, like if you’ve surpassed a new revenue benchmark but are still relying on the financial expertise of a single accounting manager.
 Expanding your accounting team might serve your financial needs.

 2. Prioritize internal advancement